chazzka/clanekcathedral/clanek.md

 #### ANN
 Artificial Neural Network is the supervised learning algorithm, where we construct a n-layer network of neurons and by backpropagating we alter their weights so that the inputs lead to the desired outputs, predicting the labels.
 This may seem like a perfect method for our problem.
-However in our scenario, we
+However in our scenario, we have the regular data labeled and ready to provide for the learning but that is not the case for the anomalous data.

 ann je supervised learning a zdálo by se že stačí naučit jak teda vypadají dobré data a ona nám pak řekne že toto je dobré.
 To není tak uplně pravda, neuronku je potřeba naučit dobré i špatné, to je ten rozdíl.. zkus to více vysvětlit proč tomu tak je ,docela mě to dokonce zajímá.

 #### Novelty detection